kromerm/adfdataflowdocs/Transformations/adf-data-flow-derived-column-transform.md

 ## Derived Column

 Use the Derived Column transformation to generate new columns in your data flow or to modify existing incoming data columns.
+Use the ADF Data Flow Expression Language to describe the column transformations in the Expression Builder: https://aka.ms/dataflowexpressions.

 ![derive column](../images/dc1.png "Derived Column")